3 Growth Content Tactics That Drove $1.1 Million In SaaS Sales [Case Study]

 - Keyword selection: We prioritized keywords by how useful and relevant they are to the persona, not by how often they are searched.
 For example, one keyword with 30 searches per month is more valuable than one with 3,600 searches per month for this company.

-- Content creation: In most industries, the persona is more knowledge on the topics than a content writer.
+- Content creation: In most industries, the persona is more knowledgeable on the topics than a content writer.
 To overcome this hurdle, our writers interview an expert at the company for every blog post.
-An expert’s knowledge in passed along, and a writer’s ability is maximized.
+An expert’s knowledge is passed along, and a writer’s ability is maximized.

 - Tracking time on site: Our most useful content gets ranked in Google, and is informative to our persona.
 Now, we’ve made a good first impression.

-With regard to that last step, we just did our own study of 2,000 blog posts across 12 client websites.
-We learned that having a longer time on site helps your site get more keyword rankings on Google’s first page, a higher average position, and more rankings in the first ranked position itself.
-This is supported by an SEMRush study on ranking factors, as well.
+With regard to that last step, we did our own study of 2,000 blog posts across 12 client websites.
+We learned that having a longer time on site helps your site get more keyword rankings on Google’s first page and first position, and a higher average position.
+This is supported by a SEMRush study on ranking factors, as well.